One Hundred and One Dalmatians: Plot

-Elsewhere on the farm of a retired cavalry officer in Suffolk, the Colonel, an Old English Sheepdog, along with his feline compatriot Sergeant Tibbs, investigate a nearby mansion called Hell Hall, where puppies had been heard barking two nights earlier.
-In the mansion, Tibbs finds the 15 stolen Dalmatian puppies along with 84 others, who were bought legally from pet shops.
-After the Colonel sends word of the puppies' location back to London, Pongo and Perdita travel to Suffolk and arrive at Hell Hall, where it is revealed that Cruella intends to have the Baduns kill the puppies in order to make them into dog-skin fur coats.
-Pongo and Perdita battle Horace and Jasper while the Colonel and Tibbs guide the puppies out of the house.
-Upon reuniting with their own litter of puppies, Pongo and Perdita decide to adopt the other 84 puppies to protect them from Cruella and the Baduns.
+In Suffolk, Pongo and Perdita's message reaches The Colonel, an Old English Sheepdog on the farm of a retired cavalry officer.
+After the barn cat Sergeant Tibbs hears puppies barking at the nearby de Vil estate, he and The Colonel investigate.
+They find the Badun brothers guarding the fifteen stolen puppies, as well as 84 more dalmatians bought and paid for in shops.
+The Colonel sends word back to London, and Pongo and Perdita travel to Suffolk as fast as they can.

+Learning that Cruella intends to make dogskin fur coats from her captives, Tibbs hastily tries to evacuate the puppies.
+The Baduns intervene, but Pongo and Perdita arrive and hold them off while Tibbs and the Colonel get the puppies to the farm.
+After hearing of Cruella's schemes, Pongo and Perdita decide to adopt the other 84 puppies to protect them.

 The Dalmatians start their homeward trek, pursued by Cruella and the Baduns.
-They eventually make their way to Dinsford, where they meet an Black Labrador who offers them a ride in a moving van bound for London.
-Cruella and the Baduns arrive, prompting Pongo to have his entire family roll in a sooty fireplace to disguise themselves as other Labradors.
-While the Dalmatians board the van, their cover is blown when melting snow causes some of their soot to be washed off.
-Enraged, Cruella pursues the van in her car and tries to ram it off the road, but the Baduns, attempting to do the same with their lorry, end up colliding with her.
-Both vehicles crash into a snowy ditch as the van drives away.
+They eventually make their way to Dinsford, where they meet a Black Labrador who offers them a ride in a moving van bound for London.
+Cruella and the Baduns arrive, so Pongo has his whole family roll in a sooty fireplace to disguise themselves as other Labradors.
+As they board the van, their cover is blown at the last minute, when melting snow washes off some of the soot.
+Furious at having been tricked, Cruella pursues the van in her car and tries to ram it off the road.
+The Baduns also attempt a similar maneuver, but their lorry collides with Cruella's car, and both vehicles crash into a ditch.
+Cruella berates the Baduns and sobs with fury as the van drives away.

-In London, a depressed Nanny and the Radcliffes try to enjoy Christmas and the wealth they have acquired from a song that Roger had written about Cruella, which has become a big radio hit.
+In London, a miserable Nanny and the Radcliffes try to enjoy Christmas.
+It is revealed that they have acquired huge wealth from a song that Roger had written about Cruella, which has become a big radio hit; but they are missing their canine companions too much to enjoy this much.
 The Dalmatians suddenly flood the house, reuniting with their owners.
-Upon counting the massive family of dogs, Roger chooses to use his songwriting royalties to buy a big house in the country so they can keep all 101 Dalmatians.
+Upon counting the massive family of dogs, Roger suggests they use his songwriting royalties to buy a big house in the country, so that they can keep all 101 Dalmatians.